Exercise-pro-Dev/Node-js/task.md

+### TASK

-You are asked to create a simple NodeJS app that lists all the projects each developer is working on.
-Everyone on your team wants to be able to see the list themselves and share with the project managers, so they ask you to make it available online, so everyone can access it.
+You are asked to
+create a simple NodeJS app that lists all the projects each developer is working on.
+Everyone on your team wants to be able to see the list themselves and share with the project managers, so they ask you to make it available online, so everyone can access it

-EXERCISE 0: Clone Git Repository
+* [ ] EXERCISE 0: Clone Git
-For that you can use my provided git repository.
+  Repository : For that you can use my provided git repository.

-clone the git repository and
+* clone the git repository and
-create your own project/git repo from it
+* create your own project/git repo from it

-EXERCISE 1: Package NodeJS App
+* [ ] EXERCISE 1: Package NodeJS
+  App

 To have just 1 file, you create an artifact from the Node App.
 So you do the following:

-Package your Node app into a tar file (npm pack)
+* Package your Node app into a tar file (npm pack)

-EXERCISE 2: Create a new server
+* [ ] EXERCISE 2: Create a new
+  server

 Your company uses DigitalOcean as Infrastructure as a Service platform, instead of having on-premise servers.
 So you:

-Create a new droplet server on DigitalOcean
+* Create a a new server (use virtual machine of choice: aws instance or droplet)

-EXERCISE 3: Prepare server to run Node App
+* [ ] EXERCISE 3: Prepare server
+  to run Node App

 Now you have a new fresh server nothing installed on it.
 Because you want to run a NodeJS application you need to install Node and npm on it:

-Install nodejs & npm on it
+* Install nodejs & npm on it

-EXERCISE 4: Copy App and package.json
+* [ ] EXERCISE 4: Copy App and
+  package.json

 Having everything prepared for the application, you finally:

-Copy your simple Nodejs app tar file and package.json to the droplet
+* Copy your simple Nodejs app tar file and package.json to the droplet (look up how to scp from local to server)

-EXERCISE 5: Run Node App
+* [ ] EXERCISE 5: Run Node App

-Start the node application in detached mode (npm install and node server.js commands)
+* Start the node application in detached mode (npm install and node server.js commands)

-EXERCISE 6: Access from browser - configure firewall You see that the application is not accessible through the browser, because all ports are closed on the server.
+* [ ] EXERCISE 6: Access from
+  browser - configure firewall

+You see that the application is not accessible through the browser, because all ports are closed on the server.
 So you:

-Open the correct port on Droplet and access the UI from browser
+* Open the correct port on Droplet/EC2
+* and access the UI from browser

+GoodLucK!
+K.Bonty